-Paul our guide gave us a brief overview of the English involvement in Ireland and how the split between the Catholics and Prod. came about.
-We were told the tour would be focusing on 71-76, when the Troubles (as they are understatedly called) were at their worst, after the British army arrived in 1969.
+Paul our guide gave us a brief overview of the English involvement in Ireland and how the split between the Catholics and Protestants came about.
+We were told the tour would be focusing on 1971-76, when the Troubles (as they are understatedly called) were at their worst, after the British army arrived in 1969.

 I won’t go into too much detail of the tour but what was striking, compared to most post conflict cities, there were no memorials, or plaques.
-Most of the places we were specifically shown were now just shops.
+Most of the places we were specifically shown, in which major incidents happened were now just shops.

-The name of the group DC stood for ‘dead city,’ explained to us because what used to be the city centre and main social hub of the Grand Hotel (which became a British Miltary base in the 70s), the Celebrity Club and other pubs, restaurants are all gone, and now, after shop closing hours the area is deserted.
+The name of the group DC stood for ‘Dead City,’ explained to us because what used to be the city centre and main social hub around the Grand Hotel (which became a British Military base in the 1970’s), the Celebrity Club and other pubs, restaurants are all gone, and now, after shop closing hours the area is deserted.
 A couple who had been down that street night the night before nodded eagerly in recognition.

-Paul expressed this as conflict behaviour in a Post conflict society.
-He told us of what he coined the electricity of tension, and how it was everywhere, that even a visit to the cinema could bring out political aggression.
+Paul expressed this as conflict behaviour in a Post Conflict society.
+He told us of what he coined the ‘electricity of tension,’ and how it was still felt everywhere; that even a visit to the cinema could bring out political aggression.

 We heard tragic stories of the bombings of innocent civilians, many today with still unclaimed responsibility such as the Castle Lane bombing that killed two and wounded physically & mentally so many more.